getorix1/zippy_clipper/README.md

 configure && make -j 8 -B

-where -j 8 means you have 8 cores on your cpu (adjust asnedded)
+where -j 8 means you have 8 cores on your cpu (adjust as needed)

 Then run Zipp-bin and click Re-load Clips button.
 A sample video will be present.